oblac/jodd-site/content/madvoc/8+interceptors.md

 4. Invokes the action method;
 5. Perform the outjection from the action object.

-The most important thing here is injection/outjection.
-`ServletConfigInterceptor` doesn't do much by itself.
+The most important thing here is injection/outjection. `ServletConfigInterceptor` doesn't do much by itself.
 Instead, it delegates injection/outjection to the **injectors** - independent *Madvoc* parts.
 This makes possible for developers to have different behavior of injection/outjection mechanisms, even to have their own.

-This interceptor can be configured by modifying its properties of its request scope injector:

-* `injectParameters` - inject request parameters, by default it is `true`;
-* `injectAttributes` - inject request attributes, by default it is `true`;
-* `copyParamsToAttributes` - if `true`, all request parameters will be copied first to request attributes, so they becomes injected during attributes injection.
-If set to `true`, `injectParameters` may be set to `false`.
-By default it is `false`.
-* `trimParams` - if `true`, all request parameters will be trimmed before further usage.
-By default it is `false`.
-* `ignoreEmptyRequestParams` - if `true` (default value), empty parameters (with size 0) will be ignored as they do not exist.
-  Checking if params are empty happens before optional trimming.

-The easiest way to change the default behavior is to extend `ServletConfigInterceptor` and override `init()` method.

 ## EchoInterceptor